 - Do you sell prints of your original work?

 Yes.
-But I limit the prints sizes, print runs.
+But I limit the acrylic prints sizes, print runs.
 In the past 5 years, I have chosen about 50-60% of my work to provide prints.
-But in small numbers.
+But in small numbers (less than 500 in most cases).
 I do NOT make prints of paintings that are gifts, commissions or artwork donated to auctions or special events.

 - Who typically buys your art?